Events

 Loews Nashville Hotel at Vanderbilt Plaza, 2100 West End Ave, Nashville, TN 37203

 A Hotel Room Block has been negotiated for this event.
 The discounted room rate is $229.00 + taxes per night.
-The deadline for the room block is Friday, May 8, 2026.
+The deadline for the room block has been extended to Friday, May 15, 2026.

 To make your reservation, please call 800-336-3335 or connect using this link: Loews Nashville Hotel at Vanderbilt Plaza.
 If you have any issues making your reservation, please contact BPCSupport@usetinc.org.